yzhu27/CookBook/README.md

 <br>

 - What is more, if users are not sure that tags to be chosen, they are able to use sliders to set some values for [Calorie, Fat, Suger, Protain].
-The filtered resume will be shown after using this kind of search.
+The filtered recepies will be shown after using this kind of search.
 <br>

 # Why CookBook?